-for solo piano (or version for two pianos)
+for solo piano (also available in a version for two pianos)

 The Yvar Mikhashoff Trust for New Music for Vicky Chow.
 Additional commissioning support was provided by Rose and Michael Emanuele and the Project Fellows Fund of the American Academy in Rome.
 The work was premiered by Vicky Chow on March 30, 2016 at the American Academy in Rome.

 The two piano arrangement was written for HOCKET in 2020.
 Premiere of the Two Piano Version: April 17, 2020, UC Santa Barbara, California

 The Arching Path was inspired by a visit to the Ponte Sul Basento (Bridge over the Basento River), a bridge in the southern Italian city of Potenza.
 It is often called the Ponte Musmeci, named after its designer, the engineer Sergio Musmeci.
 While visiting Potenza, I was struck by this beautiful and hulking modernist mass—with its curving lines and concrete structure—that stood out from so much older, historical, and ornamented architecture in Italy.

 The first movement, ‘Musmeci’s Concerte’, traces my own experience of walking through the substructure of the bridge, which features wavelike shapes that undulate slowly downward and outward.
 In the music, the pianist very slowly expands the range of the music throughout the entire movement in a series of wavelike patterns.
 The pianist is asked to play many different rhythms on top of one another, imaging how different speeds can represent different curves on the bridge.
 Finally, the musical material itself—sharp, icy, repeated notes—draw inspiration from the material of concrete; something not often thought of as beautiful, yet an infinitely malleable material.